KuroNeko359/calculator/README.md

 # calculator
 A simple calculator.
-Unfinished.
+\nUnfinished.
 I haven't finished some bugs.